 One way to ensure you receive rental payments on time is by offering significant discounts for tenants who choose to pay rent in multi-month blocks.
 You should offer a fairly large discount for tenants able and willing to pay for many months of rent upfront.
 This provides your investment business with a noteworthy, one-time influx of cash.

 One way you can encourage timely rental payments is by making it easier for tenants to pay.
 Here are a few strategies to consider implementing at your rental property business to make it easier for tenants to pay their rent in a timely fashion:

-· Offer debit card payment: Today, most people use their debit cards on a daily basis.
+Offer debit card payment: Today, most people use their debit cards daily.
 Debit cards are more prevalent than cash and virtually every other payment method.
 Consider offering an online debit card payment portal for your residents.
 Many property management services offer this as an add-on convenience.
 It significantly reduces the burden tenants feel about paying their rent.

-· Consider credit card payment options: Processing a credit card payment often includes higher fees than debit card payments.
-Paying rent with a credit card can also present a financial risk to the tenant, because credit cards feature aggressive interest rates that could trap them in insurmountable debt.
-Offering this type of payment method, however, allows tenants to pay their rent on time, even if they don’t currently have the cash on-hand to do so.
+Consider credit card payment options: Processing a credit card payment often includes higher fees than debit card payments.
+Paying the rent with a credit card can also present a financial risk to the tenant because credit cards feature aggressive interest rates that could trap them in insurmountable debt.
+Offering this type of payment method, however, allows tenants to pay their rent on time, even if they don’t currently have the cash-on-hand to do so.

-· Accept money orders: If you’re renting an apartment to an underbanked person, such as a foreign student or a recent immigrant, it can be difficult for them to obtain checks necessary to pay their rent without paying high foreign transactions fees.
+Accept money orders: If you’re renting an apartment to an under-banked person, such as a foreign student or a recent immigrant, it can be difficult for them to obtain checks necessary to pay their rent without paying high foreign transaction fees.
 Consider accepting money orders, which can be purchased with cash, as an alternative payment method.

 Don’t let rental payments become a sore spot